Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/editing/transform/control/orientations.rst

    If you select several elements, it will orient towards the average of those normals.

-   A great example of how this is useful is in Vertex Select Mode: Pick a vertex and then do :kbd:`G, Z, Z` to tug it away from the mesh and shove it into the mesh.
+   A great example of how this is useful is in Vertex Select Mode: Pick a vertex and then do :kbd:`G Z Z` to tug it away from the mesh and shove it into the mesh.
    To make this even more useful, select a nearby vertex and press :kbd:`Shift-R` to repeat the same movement -- except along that second vertex's normal instead.